AwalaApp/codelabs/codelabs/nodejs-pong.md

 Create an SRV record under the domain you wish to use using the following parameters:

-- Domain name: `_rpdc._tcp.your-domain.com` if you want `your-domain.com` to be the public address, or `_rpdc._tcp.subdomain.your-domain.com` if you want `subdomain.your-domain.com` to be the public address.
+- Domain name: `_awala-pdc._tcp.your-domain.com` if you want `your-domain.com` to be the public address, or `_awala-pdc._tcp.subdomain.your-domain.com` if you want `subdomain.your-domain.com` to be the public address.
 Alternatively, if you have to specify these fields separately, use:
-  - Service: `_rpdc`.
+  - Service: `_awala-pdc`.
   - Protocol: `_tcp` or TCP.
   - Name: `your-domain.com` or `subdomain.your-domain.com`.
 - Value: `0 5 443 [YOUR-GAE-APP-DOMAIN]`.
 Alternatively, if you have to specify these fields separately, use: